-The whole idea of the experiment is to improve the basic BP algorithm [9][10] used to train an Artificial Neural Network (ANN) of the Multilayer Perceptron (MLP) type manipulating the Mean Square Error (MSE) objective function in order to give more relevance to less frequent training patterns and resting relevance to the frequent ones.
+The idea proposed and tested in this paper is based on the hypothesis that biological synaptic metaplasticity could have a direct relation with the information carried by the input stimulus of the neurons, or training patterns in its artificial counterpart.
+It is applied in the experiment tested in this paper to improve the basic BP algorithm [12][13] used to train an Artificial Neural Network (ANN) of the Multilayer Perceptron (MLP) type manipulating the Mean Square Error (MSE) objective function in order to give more relevance to less frequent training patterns and resting relevance to the frequent ones.
 If the MSE objective function is defined by the following expression: